Luiscarlosvd/personal-portfolio/README.md

 # 📖 My Portfolio <a name="about-project"></a>

 > This is My Project Portfolio and here you are going to see amazing projects do it by me and some collaboration projects coming soon.
+You can see the video about my updated portfolio [here](https://www.loom.com/share/14ddcc1d261e4567bf889fa1d33c0ec4). 😄

 ## 🛠 Built With <a name="built-with"></a>